 - Please click here to see our high-profile guest speakers for this academic year.

-- We have held this award for years.
+- We have held this award for many years.
 By gaining this award we have demonstrated a high level of quality of careers support and a commitment to providing impartial and independent careers education to all students.

 - This is one of the highest accolades an organisation can receive for excellence in their area of work and it is definitely something we are very proud of.